impossible98/nest-docs/docs/overview/pipes.md

 }
 ```

-::: info HINT
+:::info HINT

 As a reminder, you don't have to build a generic validation pipe on your own since the `ValidationPipe` is provided by Nest out-of-the-box.
 The built-in `ValidationPipe` offers more options than the sample we built in this chapter, which has been kept basic for the sake of illustrating the mechanics of a custom-built pipe.
-You can find full details, along with lots of examples [here](/techniques/validation).
+You can find full details, along with lots of examples [here](../techniques/validation).

 :::

-::: warning NOTICE
+:::warning NOTICE

 We used the [class-transformer](https://github.com/typestack/class-transformer) library above which is made by the same author as the **class-validator** library, and as a result, they play very well together.